buley/personal/src/content/framing.md

 **Core Truth:**
 If I can master these qualities rather than letting them unconsciously drive me, they will remain a source of strength and innovation rather than a limiting force.

----

-*Power lies not in the traits themselves, but in how deliberately we wield them.
-True mastery is conscious direction, not unconscious expression.*